Compassionate Counsel Passionate Defense

 6. Criminal Defense for Second-Degree Assault Cases

 Assault in the second degree is a very serious charge.
 You could face incarceration, and you should immediately retain an attorney.
 At The Law Offices of Smith & White, PLLC, our Tacoma assault defense lawyers build strong defenses to charges brought under RCW 9A.36.021.
-We answer our phones 24/7 and offer free legal advice so that a client can consider their way forward.
+We answer our phones 24/7 and offer expert legal advice so that a client can consider their way forward.
 Representation with financing is available.
 Call us at 253-363-8662 or complete our online form to tell us about your situation and find out more about how we can help you.